amix/vimrc/README.md

 	map <leader>ct :cd ~/Desktop/Todoist/todoist<cr>
 	map <leader>cw :cd ~/Desktop/Wedoist/wedoist<cr>

-To further structurize your own stuff or to enable integration in *dotfile* managers like [chezmoi](https://chezmoi.io) place `.vim` files with `vimrc` matching syntax in the `~/.vim_runtime/my_configs/` directory.
+To further structure your own stuff or to enable integration in *dotfile* managers like [chezmoi](https://chezmoi.io) place `.vim` files with `vimrc` matching syntax in the `~/.vim_runtime/my_configs/` directory.

 You can also install your plugins, for instance, via pathogen you can install [vim-rails](https://github.com/tpope/vim-rails):